Composite Likelihood for Stochastic Migration Model with Unobserved Factor: Introduction

 \section{Introduction}

-Under the “internal-ratings-based” (IRB) approach advocated in the Basel II and III regulation, banks use their internal risk rating systems to estimate the risk exposures, credit rating migration probabilities and the probability of default (PD) in order to evaluate their regulatory capital requirements [See e.g. \citet{bas2,bas3}, \citet{hull2012risk}].
-Under Pillar II, financial institutions must also conduct stress tests to determine the proper level of capital needed to absorb losses in worsening economic conditions.
+Under the “internal-ratings-based” (IRB) approach advocated in the Basel II and III regulation, banks use their internal risk rating systems to estimate the risk exposures, credit rating migration probabilities and the probability of default (PD) in order to evaluate their regulatory capital requirements [see \citet{bas2,bas3}, \citet{hull2012risk}, \cite{GG2016}].
+Under Pillar II, financial institutions must also conduct stress tests to determine the level of capital needed to absorb losses in worsening economic conditions and be protected against systemic risk.
 For these reasons, banks perform their own credit rating migration analysis in order to monitor the changes in borrowers’ credit quality and to predict borrowers’ potential default in a volatile economic environment.
-This analysis concerns the ``internal'' or ``in-house'' established credit rating histories of borrowers that can be classified into various numbers of credit quality categories determined independently of the ratings publicly provided by the rating agencies such as the Moody's.\footnote{Publicly available credit ratings of large obligors are available from the rating agencies such as the Moody's, Standard and Poor, and Fitch.} The internal credit rating analysis concerns the historical probabilities of default and migration probabilities.
-It differs from the analysis of their risk-neutral counterparts, which underlies the pricing of credit derivatives, such as credit default swaps (CDS), or derivatives written on iTraxx [see, e.g. \citet{DEHS2009}, \citet{AGS2018} in continuous time, \citet{GMP2006} in discrete time, \citet{GMMR2021} for joint historical and risk-neutral analysis].
-The internal ratings are used for pricing the portfolios of credits to a large number of small and medium-size firms whose assets are not traded on the markets.
+This analysis concerns the ``internal'' or ``in-house'' established credit rating histories of borrowers, classified into credit quality categories, which are determined independently of the ratings publicly provided by the rating agencies such as the Moody's.\footnote{Publicly available credit ratings of large obligors are available from the rating agencies such as the Moody's, Standard and Poor's (S\&P), and Fitch.} The internal credit rating analysis is applied to the historical probabilities of default and migration probabilities.
+It differs from the analysis of their risk-neutral counterparts, which underlies the pricing of credit derivatives, such as credit default swaps (CDS), Collaterized Debt Obligations (CDO), or derivatives written on iTraxx [see, e.g. \citet{DEHS2009}, \citet{AGS2018} in continuous time, \citet{GMP2006} in discrete time, \citet{GMMR2021} for joint historical and risk-neutral analysis].
+The internal ratings are used for pricing the portfolios of credits offered to a large number of small and medium-size firms whose assets are not traded on the markets.
 Even for large firms, the historical and risk-neutral probabilities of default can differ significantly.
-Therefore, the analysis of internal ratings is consistent with prudential banking supervision and aims at avoiding a pure mark-to-market pricing of risk.\footnote{There is often a confusion about the notions of historical and risk-neutral risks.
-For example, Moody's Analytics provides ``EDF'' estimates of the historical probability of default by considering default frequency of firms at the same distance-to-default (DD).
+In our paper, the analysis of internal ratings is consistent with prudential banking supervision and aims at avoiding a pure mark-to-market pricing of risk.\footnote{There is often a confusion about the notions of historical and risk-neutral risks.
+For example, Moody's Analytics provides ``EDF'' estimates of the historical probability of default by considering default frequencies of firms with the same distance-to-default (DD).
 However, the notion of DD is risk-neutral.}